Luis Romo

-Luis Francisco Romo Barrón (/es/; born 5 June 1995) is a Mexican professional footballer who plays as a defensive midfielder or centre-back for Liga MX club Guadalajara and the Mexico national team.
+Luis Francisco Romo Barrón (/es/; born 5 June 1995) is a Mexican professional footballer who plays as a defensive midfielder or centre-back for Liga MX club Guadalajara, whom he captains, and the Mexico national team.

 Early life

-Born in Sinaloa, Romo began his career playing for the youth squads of Cruz Azul.
+Born in Los Mochis, Sinaloa, Romo began his career playing for the youth squads of Cruz Azul.
 At the age of 15, Romo was cut by Cruz Azul, and eventually joined the youth squads of Querétaro.